LWC and Apex

 Logging across LWC and Apex can be very helpful in both troubleshooting and profiling.
 The most common scenario is to track your component's UI logs and link these together with Apex action calls on the back end.
-This approach will allow you to see all LWC and Apex logs under the same parent log.
+This approach will allow you to see all LWC and Apex logs under the same transaction.

 We'll assume that the start of our user flow originates from a button click (an LWC action) and then continues on the back end in Apex.
 Our goal is to link together the two types of logs.
 Let's begin with the LWC side.